usnistgov/pyMCR/README.rst

     -   Non-negativity of cumulative summation
     -   Compress or cut values above or below a threshold value
     -   Replace sum-across-features samples (e.g., 0 concentration) with prescribed target
     -   Enforce a plane ("planarize").
-E.g., a concenctration image is a plane.
+E.g., a concentration image is a plane.

 -   Error metrics / Loss function